rajveerjat/rajveerjat.github.io/_pages/about.md

 Welcome!

-I make sense of data at Western Digital, San Jose.
+I work at Western Digital in San Jose and pursue academic research in my free time.

 I hold a PhD in Econometrics from the University of California, Riverside (<a href="https://escholarship.org/uc/item/95d9k9rc" target="_blank" rel="noopener noreferrer">PhD Thesis</a>).